Codex

 } // class Foo_Widget

-This sample widget can then be registered in the widgets_init hook:
+This sample widget can then be registered in the 'widgets_init' hook:

 // register Foo_Widget widget